 Whether you or a family member has FCS, you’ve probably figured out that nutrition plays a key role in managing the disease.
 Eating with FCS can be time-consuming, but a safe and healthy FCS lifestyle is easier than you might think.

-All you need to know are 3 Ps – preparation, practice, and positivity
+It is helpful to know the 3 Ps – preparation, practice, and positivity

 Preparation: Plan for Your Success.